 Mathematics is a subject of great intrinsic power and beauty.
 It is the universal language of science, and is essential for a clear and complete understanding of virtually all phenomena.
 Mathematical training prepares a student to express and analyze problems and relationships in a logical manner in a wide variety of disciplines, including the physical, engineering, social, biological, and medical sciences, business, and pure mathematics itself.
 This is a principal reason for the perpetual need and demand for mathematicians in education, research centers, government, and industry.

-Registration information for Fall 2020 classes:
+Registration information for Spring 2021 classes:

 A Everett Pitcher Lecture Series